 One rather fine way of moving to Australia is to find a job sponsorship.
 On 1st July 2012 the then Department of Immigration & Border Control (now the Department of Home Affairs) came out with the new system to help with this; Expression of Interest and Skills Select.
 Their introduction though has seemed to only lead to more confusion.
 So I’ve written a page about that as well.

 Student visas are big business here in Australia, thousands upon thousands of foreign students come here every year to study.
 Sometimes it can lead to a more permanent residency status.
 Want to know more?

 Working Holiday Visa (WHV)

 If you are young enough, currently that’s aged 18 to 30, and you are from a qualifying country, you could come here and try out Australia for a year.
-Under some circumstances, two years.
+Under some circumstances, even longer.

 Check out my page about the Working Holiday Visa.

 The International English Language Testing System – IELTS

 To qualify for some of these visas you may need extra points, and you can sometimes do that by improving your English language score.
 There are other English language test though, you can find out about them and IELTS on the following page.

 Navigating your way through the paperwork and the processes involved in getting a visa for Australia is not easy, that’s why many people choose to use a MARA registered migration agent.
 On every one of the above-mentioned pages you will find links to my Visa Assessment Service and if at any time you do become overwhelmed, I highly recommend this service to you.